USS Ford (FFG-54): Namesake

 Patrick Osborne Ford was born on 2 May 1942 in San Francisco, California.
 He enlisted in the Navy at Phoenix, Arizona on 24 July 1959.
-He completed basic training at the Naval Training Center, San Diego, California, and received orders to report to Naval Station Adak Alaska.
+He completed basic training at Naval Training Center San Diego, and received orders to report to Naval Station Adak Alaska.
 He reported aboard the destroyer USS James E. Kyes where he served as a Gunner's Mate until the end of his enlistment in 1963.
 Reenlisting on 11 February 1965 he served at the NS Long Beach, California.
 In 1966, he was transferred to the Danang, South Vietnam, where he was ordered to report aboard USS George K. MacKenzie.
 Following completion of his tour aboard MacKenzie, Ford was subsequently transferred to USS Henderson where he remained until the end of his second enlistment in 1967.
 Later that year Ford reenlisted for the second time at the Naval Receiving Station, San Francisco, California.
 He was ordered to the Naval Amphibious Base Coronado for River Patrol Craft Training.
 Following completion of training in 1968, GMG2 Ford was directed to report to Saigon, Republic of Vietnam.
 He was assigned to Task Force 116, River Squadron 5, River Section 535 in 1968.

 For the next five months, he served as a Patrol Boat, River (PBR) sailor, monitoring the traffic of the many rivers and coastal waterways of the area.
 On 21 June 1968, GMG2 Ford was serving as the aft machine-gunner aboard PBR 750 as part of a two-boat patrol operating in the upper My Tho River near the town of Cái Bè.
 The boats were maneuvering down the river when they spotted a sampan fleeing into a nearby canal.
 The two patrol boats gave chase and captured the sampan one hundred meters further up the canal.
 As the PBR returned to the river with the captured sampan in tow, it was ambushed by a Viet Cong (VC) patrol that unleashed an overwhelming barrage of heavy machine-gunfire and rockets.
 Two B-40 rockets struck Ford's boat, immediately killing the patrol leader, William E. Dennis, and Boatswain's Mate First Class Scott C. Delph.
 Within seconds, the boat was ablaze and out of control, heading directly for the VC positions.
 Even as the boat was hit by four additional rockets and after suffering serious injuries, Ford maintained a steady volume of return fire from his aft machine-gunner's station.
 In the face of enemy gunfire and with his clothing on fire, Ford assisted three seriously wounded shipmates into the water.
 Ford told the last of the men to swim to the rescue boat while he maintained cover fire.
 He did not make it off the boat and despite search efforts was not found until the next morning on the beach of the river.
 However, his actions saved the lives of two of his shipmates.
 In recognition of his bravery, the US Navy posthumously awarded him the Navy Cross.
 A description of Gunner's Mate Ford's actions can be found here.